Skip to Main Content

 In this case, it’s easier to renew Member B, who may have the resources but just not the time to update their payment information.
 Sending a simple reminder with an easy way to pay may be enough to trigger retention.
 Meanwhile, you can consider Member A a possibility for future campaigns involving free programming, volunteer opportunities, and discounts.
 Both approaches use members’ data in a way that is empathetic to your members’ needs.

-6. View Member Surveys as Opportunities
+9. View Member Surveys as Opportunities

 Many organizations invite their members to take occasional surveys to get a feel for their constituents’ satisfaction.
 You can do the same!

 Try asking your members to answer a few short questions about their experiences with your organization.
 Then, use their responses to inform your membership renewal campaign.
-For example, you may note that 35% of members have reported the cost is not worth the benefits they receive.
+For example, you may note that 35% of members have reported that the cost is not worth the benefits they receive.
 What if that specific feedback triggered a retention tactic?

 If your members say the cost is too high, you have a few options.
 You could try dropping the price or offering a discount code for people who renew early.
 You could also consider reevaluating your membership benefits and finding opportunities to add more value to your members’ existing perks.

 Surveying lapsed or canceled members can also offer a wealth of information.
-Think of these surveys as you would an exit interview when someone leaves a job.
+Think of these member surveys as you would an exit interview when someone leaves a job.
 Exit interviews can provide employers with valuable insight that helps improve the employee experience.
 In the same way, sending a survey to lapsed or canceled members can help you better understand why people leave and find ways to improve your program, communication approach, and benefits.

-Using a CRM To Support Membership Retention
+How CRMs Support Membership Retention

 All the strategies we’ve discussed so far come with one big caveat.
 You need the resources to implement them!
 Keeping track of something as simple as a member’s address can be a herculean challenge when you’re tracking all of your members manually.

-A strong CRM with good membership management features is capable of pulling off—and in many cases automating— these strategies because it uses your members’ data to trigger events.
+This is where a Constituent Relationship Management (CRM) system comes in.
+A strong CRM with good membership management features is capable of implementing—and in many cases automating— these strategies by storing and tracking your members’ data, which you can then use to trigger events.

 For example, you can use your CRM to create and automate emails that remind people that their membership is expiring soon, then create separate emails for members who don’t renew.
 Or you could create and send emails to members with lower membership levels and invite them to upgrade to the next tier when it’s time for them to renew.